Skip to content

 Panglao

-Located Southwest of mainland Bohol, the island of Panglao boasts beachscapes like Alona, Dumaluan, and the Hinagdanan Cave.
-It has plentiful accommodations, including those upscale beachfront hotels in Alona.
+Lies southwest of mainland Bohol, the island of Panglao boasts pristine beaches like Alona and Dumaluan.
+It has numerous lodging options, including upscale beachfront hotels, particularly in Alona.

 The Panglao-Bohol International Airport is 15 minutes drive from the Panglao town proper, where shops, eateries, and hotels are packed.